 Applying for a private student loan with a cosigner can help a potential borrower secure a more competitive interest rate or preferable loan terms.
 This is because the cosigner provides additional security for the lender — if the primary borrower runs into any issues repaying the loan, the cosigner is responsible.

 Federal student loans, aside from Direct PLUS loans, do not require a credit check or cosigner.
 If you find that your federal loans aren’t going to cover your education, a private student loan may help.
-Keep in mind that private student loans lack the borrower protections offered by federal student loans and are generally borrowed as a last resort option because of this.
+And, some private lenders will offer student loans without a cosigner.
+Just keep in mind that private student loans lack the borrower protections offered by federal student loans.

 SoFi Loan Products